-To study this programme over two years, see the Education in Primary Care PGCert – 24 months.Back to top
+To study this programme over one year, see the Education in Primary Care PGCert – 12 months.Back to top

 You’ll study four modules, all focused on primary care.
 Each module consists of two teaching days alongside online activities and discussions.